Smoothieware/Smoothie2-old/README.md

 Things that are broken during the port and should be added back as things progress ( some things might be missing here.
 I try to use the TOADDBACK label when commenting things so search for that too ) :

-* In GcodeDispatch.cpp : Removed dependency to Pauser.h
 * In Switch.cpp : Commented out all of the set_low_on_debug stuff; do we still need this?
 * In SlowTicker.h and Hook.h : Using doubles instead of ints for intervals/frequencies and counting down.
 Done to accomodate mBed, but dirty costly hack
 * In RingBuffer.h : Removed the irq stuff